manuelbieh/react-book/basics/components-in-react.md

 ### Pure functions in detail

-As **pure functions** form a fundamental principle of React, I would like to explain it a little more with the help of some examples.
+As **pure functions** form a fundamental principle of React, I would like to explain them a little more with the help of some examples.
 Much of this will sound more theoretical and complex than it will actually be once its used in practice.
 However, I'd still like to explain them to increase your understanding.

 **Example for a "pure function"**